dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 #### Full upgrade

+If you aren't using any custom groups, there is nothing you need to do to upgrade.

 If you use any custom group or theme IDs in your tailwind-merge config, pass them as generic arguments to `extendTailwindMerge`.

 ```diff